-Join William Everhart for an in-depth discussion in this video Creating box panels, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Creating box panels, part of Illustrator: Package Design.

 With our new document in place it's time to start creating the package structure.
 Now for this course we'll be creating both a carton, and a label for our product model.
 However, you can use the techniques you learned here for any type of package design.
 So first I'm going to focus my attention on the carton itself.
 Over here in the Layers panel.
 I want to make sure that I'm using the die line layer.
 And then I'm going to switch to the Art Boards panel, and I'm going to click on the Art Board number here.
 Actually, I'm going to double click on it, and that will focus my screen on that particular art board.